ionic-team/ionic-site/content/docs/pro/devapp/index.md

 ionic serve -c
 ```

+## CORS

+If your web requests are failing, you may be running into issues with
+[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+Unfortunately, CORS errors only show in the console of
+your browser, so they won't appear as a runtime error modal or in the logs printed to your `ionic serve` instance.

+There are a few things you can do to resolve the issue.

+### Set the appropriate headers

+If you control the server responding to the failing requests, you can set the appropriate `Access-Control-Allow-Origin`
+header on the server.
+The Origin of your request is the IP that your app is served from, for example `192.168.1.1:8100`.
+You can also set the Origin as `*` (wildcard), but be aware that requests from any origin will be able to see responses from your server.
+Wildcard is a common setting for any API, or any other endpoint that is expected to be accessed from various origins.

+### Use a proxy

+The [Ionic CLI can proxy requests](/docs/pro/cli/configuring.html#service-proxies) you make to it.
+Since CORS is enforced by the
+browser (in this case the Android or iOS web view), by having the Ionic CLI make the request for you, it won't care
+whether there is an `Access-Control-Allow-Origin` header in the server response and will simply pass the response back
+to your app.

+### Use a plugin

+Similarly to using the Ionic CLI proxy, you can use the [Advanced HTTP plugin](https://ionicframework.com/docs/native/http/) to make
+requests.
+The plugin receives responses natively and passes the response back to JavaScript.

 ## Troubleshooting

 If you don't see your app in the list, try these things to resolve it: